From 2017 to 2018, obesity affected over

 In addition, obesity increases the risk of developing gallstones.
 This is when bile builds up and hardens in the gallbladder.
 This may require surgery.

-Fat can also build up around the liver and lead to liver damage, scar tissues, and even liver failure.
+Fat can also build up around the liver and lead to liver damage, scar tissue, and even liver failure.

 In people with obesity, the heart needs to work harder to pump blood around the body.
 This leads to high blood pressure, or hypertension.
 High blood pressure is the leading cause of stroke.